-In the Search Criteria screen click Search and locate the Setup Fee charge type we created earlier.
-(You should see all seven charge types we created in the Result table).

 Select and drag the Setup Fee charge type over under List of Charges.
 As we saw with other objects, as well as populating the Charge Type field, the system also updates the Code and Name fields, - inherited from the selected charge type.

 Amend the Name value to ‘Setup Fee’, then ensure that all other fields are completed, as shown in the table below: